omnicolor/foodie/README.md

 composer install
 ./artisan migrate
 ```

 Since this project requires geospatial calculations it needs a database with those extensions, like MySQL.

+This project integrates with Slack, so you'll need to [create a new Slack app](https://api.slack.com/apps).
+On the Basic Information page, note the `Signing Secret` and the `Verification Token`, and add those to your .env file.

+Next, click on `Slash Commands` in the left navigation and create a new command.
+The command name will be what Slack users type to interact with this service.
+Naming the command `foodie` will have users type `/foodie feed-me` for example.

 ## Loading data
 Ingesting data is done via an Artisan command: